mtilerisoy/NLP/README.md

 # NLP
-Some sample algorithms and solutions regarding Natural Language Processing using python.
+Some general algorithms and solutions regarding Natural Language Processing using python.

-Codes are in jupyter notebook.
+Codes are in Jupyter Notebook.